chafey/dumbo-drop/README.md

 | pieceSize | Number   | The piece size for the CAR file |
 | root      | String   | ??Seems to be the CID of the CAR File?? |

+### CAR File Format Notes

+* Has one root - a dag-cbor encoded block with an array of UnixFSV1 CIDs

+## New Design Thoughts

+* enhance cli to have an "init" command (like npm init) that initializes a folder for a given S3 bucket